Shaan Hundal

-Shaan Singh Hundal (born July 14, 1999) is a Canadian professional soccer player who plays as a forward for York United FC in the Canadian Premier League.
+Shaan Singh Hundal (born July 14, 1999) is a Canadian professional soccer player who plays as a forward for Pacific FC in the Canadian Premier League, on loan from Brooklyn FC in the USL Championship.

 Early life

-Hundal was born in Canada to India Punjabi parents.
+Hundal was born in Canada to Indian Punjabi parents.
 He began playing youth soccer at age six with Caledon SC.
 He later played with Brampton Youth SC and Mississauga SC.
 He was also a member of the Ontario provincial team at the U14 and U15 level.
 In May 2014, he joined the Toronto FC Academy.